Research & Projects

 Distributed Optimal Control for Circumnavigation Formation

-In this work,we propose a two-stage control protocol to addresses the circumnavigation of a moving target by nonholonomic agents aiming to achieve a desired multi-circular formation.
+In this work,we designed a two-stage control protocol to addresses the circumnavigation of a moving target by nonholonomic agents aiming to achieve a desired multi-circular formation.

 First, recognizing that some agents may not have access to formation parameters, we employ distributed estimators to enable these agents to estimate the necessary parameters.
 Second, we introduce a decentralized optimal control algorithm based on a linear quadratic regulator (LQR).
 This algorithm is designed to minimize a weighted sum of squared deviations from the desired states and control inputs, ensuring that the agents maintain the multi-circular formation.